eficode-academy/ca-project/README.md

 It is of course important to keep this running well and good, otherwise Initrode might end up looking very bad indeed.

-Congratulations, on your second day you became the proud owner of a piece of Legacy Code.
+Congratulations, on your second day you became the proud owner of a piece of **Legacy Code**.

 Now, where to start?